-An Imagination of Bodily Autonomy is an exhibition project based on the body.
-The body with which we move through the world not only determines our own perceptions, but also how we are perceived by others, what gaze is directed at us, and what rights we have (or what rights we are denied).
+An Imagination of Bodily Autonomy is an exhibition project that looks at the way we treat our bodies.
+The body with which we move through the world not only determines our perception of the world, but also how others perceive us and treat us, and which rights are granted or denied to us.

-The United Nations’ annual State of the World Population report in 2021 came to the startling conclusion that only 55% of all women worldwide have bodily autonomy regarding decision-making about their sexual activity, health care, or contraception.
+Only 57% of all women worldwide are able to make self-determined decisions about their sexual and reproductive health, according to the United Nations’ annual State of World Population Report of 2022.
 The body is thus a crucial site into which patriarchal structures are inscribed.
-However, not only women, but also queer, trans, BiPoc, and persons with disabilities experience on a daily basis what it means to live in this world with a body that deviates from the perceived norm.
+However, not only women, but also queer, trans, BiPoc, and people with disabilities all know what it means to live in this world with a body that deviates from the purported norm.

-For the duration of their visit to the exhibition, visitors to the Galerie im Saalbau enter an alternative space in which they can imagine together that the right to bodily self-determination is guaranteed without restriction for all people.
+For the duration of their exhibition visit, the audience of Galerie im Saalbau enter an alternative space in which they can imagine what it would be like if everyone could decide freely and without restrictions about their bodies.

 Exhibition from April 22 until June 25, 2023